fenago/oracle19c-administration/md/Lab_6_2.md

 Changing the global name of a PDB can help in identifying and managing the PDB within a larger environment.

 #### Instructions:
+The ORA-01109 error indicates that the database is not open.
+To rename the global name of the PDB, you need to ensure the PDB is in the correct state.
+Let's correct the steps:

 ### Summary of Steps to Rename the Global Name of a PDB

 1. **Close the PDB:**